 A Call To Mics

 Back in Australia, in the glorious month of February 2020, my mate handed me the mic again.
-Together, we ran twenty minute shows for ten bucks in a caravan at the Adelaide Fringe.
+Together, we ran twenty minute shows for ten bucks in a little caravan at the Adelaide Fringe.
 At first I just sold tickets, until I started doing my own twenty-minute show on weekends.
 We took it in turns to sell tickets or perform, which was a choice between trying to make people laugh or trying to make people laugh.

 I was shaken by the bad gigs, the silence.
 I got so depressed by them my mate said if it affected me that much, maybe I shouldn’t be doing stand up.
 But I knew I could be just as thrown by a bad day as a bad gig.
 Life affected me that much.
 And I still had to do life.
 Avoiding stand up had not improved it, so I got braver and better at comedy.
 We ending up killing the Fringe.
 I started to kill some of my gigs, too.
 I brought the house down one night.
 Literally, when all the fat people sat up the back.